baloise/c2sec-openbugbounty-module/README.md

 ### Database

-obb saves domain data in its own format, so no individual incidents is recorded.
-Instead the accumulated data of one domain (DomainData) is stored.
 When populating the database, the process starts to iterate through all incident ids from openbugbounty.
 The starting index found in `obb.ini` as `incident_index`.
-Each incident is read and processed.
+Each incident is saved.
 After every 50 incidents the database will be updated.
-To keep track of unfixed incidents, obb writes them to a file `.to_update_file`.
-Everytime the database is updated / populated, those incidents will be checked again.
+Everytime the database is updated / populated, the still unfixed  incidents will be checked again.

 ## Dependencies: